viasky657/Chimera-LLM/To-do List.md

 5. Add Smell Dataset training to SONAR (https://github.com/innovationcore/smell-datasets)
 6. Add Touch (tactile feel) Dataset to SONAR (https://huggingface.co/datasets/mlfu7/Touch-Vision-Language-Dataset) and this touch dataset: (https://drive.google.com/drive/folders/1QOvbkIZtpJpz4Ry_Zg3ouXX-zLJNqu9m)

-Steps to Train LCM (Large Concept Model) (Meta), LBM (Large Brain Model), B-Star (Model that can self-train and encourage exploration), Memory Layers (Meta) (Optmimized Self-Learning and Long Term Memory Storage), Binary Encoder (Meta), Flaming Filter (Meta):
+Steps to Train LCM (Large Concept Model) (Meta): https://ai.meta.com/research/publications/large-concept-models-language-modeling-in-a-sentence-representation-space/, LBM (Large Brain Model), B-Star (Model that can self-train and encourage exploration), Memory Layers (Meta) (Optmimized Self-Learning and Long Term Memory Storage), Binary Encoder (Meta), Flaming Filter (Meta):
 1. Add Brain LLM Arch to the LCM Long Term Memory (Transformer Arch) replacement.
 (Started but not complete)
 2. Add B-Star Model Arch to the Transformer Long Term Memory Part.
 3. Add Memory Layers to the Transformer Long Term Memory Part.
 4. Add Flaming Filter (if possible) at this step.
 5. Add Binary encoder instead of autotokenizer.
 6. Add New Sonar model with additional training to the pipeline and replace the old sonar model.
-7. Train the LLM on MRI and EEG datasets.
+7. Train the LLM on MRI and EEG datasets: https://exhibits.stanford.edu/data/browse/openfmri-datasets, https://openneuro.org/, https://paperswithcode.com/dataset/raider, https://sites.google.com/site/depressiondatabase/, https://pmc.ncbi.nlm.nih.gov/articles/PMC10615764/
 8. Add training for Opengpt dataset and the Pile dataset and maybe some other dataset if time(?)
 9. Add training for model Introspection for enhanced accuracy and preformance: https://arxiv.org/abs/2410.13787.
 10. Add architecture for self-evolving LLM by saving the tokens to the memory layer (meta) instead of the one suggested by the self-evolving paper: https://writer.com/engineering/self-evolving-models/.